Sakura in Paris (Cherry Blossom)

 Parc Montsouris is a bit far from the center, but it’s definitely worth visiting.
 You can easily combine Parc Montsouris with the Paris Catacombs, the Museum of the Liberation of Paris, and the beautiful Montparnasse Cemetery.

-Place Camille Claudel (Falguière Metro Station) – Paris 15
+Place Camille Claudel (Falguière Metro Station) Cherry Blossom – Paris 15

 You cannot miss the lovely Camille Claudel Square, the access point to the metro station Falguière (line 12) in Paris 15.
-Here, there’s one of the iconic bouches de métro (metro entrances) designed by Héctor Guimard, and also a tall, dark green column with advertising posters known as Morris Column.
+Here, there’s one of the iconic bouches de métro (metro entrances) designed by Héctor Guimard, and also one of the tall, dark green columns with advertising posters known as Morris Column.

 There are only a couple of cherry trees, which were in full bloom in the last week of March, but you can’t get more iconic pictures of the city’s landscape than in this place!